 - Program materials for use in your work with parents

 - Optional post-training coaching to integrate the skills and practices into your daily work

 How can I access the training?

-We can also develop a training package for your organisation.
+We can develop a Signposts training package for your organisation.
 Packages can include standard or tailored training programs across a range of topics.